West Coast Customs: Street Customs and (Inside) West Coast Customs (2007–2018)

-According to Friedlinghaus in an interview with The Press-Enterprise, the 2008 global financial crisis affected his business heavily: he had to lay off half of the company's employees, orders decreased, and customers opted to have used cars repaired instead of buying brand new cars to be customized.
+According to Friedlinghaus, in an interview with The Press-Enterprise, the Great Recession affected his business heavily: he had to lay off half of the company's employees, orders decreased, and customers opted to have used cars repaired instead of buying brand new cars to be customized.

 In 2010, West Coast Customs designed three identical customized 1955 Ford F-100 pick up trucks that were prominently featured in the film The Expendables.
 One of these cars was for Sylvester Stallone, who sold it at auction in 2011 for $132,000.
 In 2015, WCC created a car by combining the body of a Ford Maverick and the internals of a Ford Ranger for another film, Mad Max: Fury Road.

 After the 2009 season, the show was renamed Inside West Coast Customs.
 Along with this change, it was also moved to Discovery HD Theater, which later became a different specifically automotive related cable channel, Velocity.

 In 2012, Jalopnik reported that the rapper will.i.am and Friedlinghaus organized a publicity stunt wherein will.i.am pretended that his car, a DeLorean modified by West Coast Customs at a cost of $700,000, was stolen.
 Friedlinghaus then pretended to find the supposedly stolen car.
 No police report was filed, nor were the police even called; Jalopnik describes the event as a "viral marketing stunt gone badly".

 In June 2013, Fox Sports Network took over the production of the show, dropping the word "Inside" from the show's name, and continued to produce new seasons of the show until 2016.
 In March 2017, the television show moved back to Velocity with a new season; Velocity then renewed the show in January 2018.